minkaotic/front-end-notes/HTML-Notes.md

 > :bulb: The `<option>`'s **`value`** attribute specifies the value of the selected option to be sent to the server on form submission.

-#### Radio buttons
+#### Radio buttons & checkboxes
-If the user only needs to choose from 5 or fewer options, it's typically better to use radio buttons instead of a select menu.
+If the user only needs to choose from 5 or fewer options, it's typically better to use **radio buttons** instead of a select menu.
-A group of radio buttons is created by a group of several `<input>` elements of type `radio`. *In order to group radio buttons together, they must all share the same value for the `name` attribute.*
+A group of radio buttons is created by a group of several `<input>` elements of type `radio`.
+> NB: *In order to group radio buttons together and allow only one at a time to be selected, they must all share the same value for the `name` attribute.*

 ##### Example - 2 radio buttons under a header label
 ```html